 The contemporary period of Brazilian Jiu-jitsu martial arts began in 1914 in Brazil.
 However, it took many years and martial artists’ passion and commitment to develop this unique fighting sport.
 Since then, an explosion of BJJ academies has arisen worldwide.
 You’re undoubtedly asking, what are the best Brazilian jiu-jitsu schools these days?

-Schools such as Gracie Barra, Alliance Jiu-Jitsu, Checkmat BJJ, 10th Planet Jiu-Jitsu, and Atos Jiu-Jitsu are considered among the best jiu-jitsu academies in the world.
-In addition, a significant number of students have reported that their outstanding training methods and supportive instructors have changed their lives.
+Schools such as Gracie Barra, Alliance Jiu-Jitsu, Checkmat BJJ, 10th Planet Jiu-Jitsu, and Atos Jiu-Jitsu are among the best jiu-jitsu academies in the world.
+In addition, many students have reported that their outstanding training methods and supportive instructors have changed their lives.

 What Is the Best Jiu-Jitsu School?

 The jiu-jitsu academy is crucial in the development of great jiu-jitsu fighters.
 A good BJJ school assists its students in developing their skills, self-confidence, and mental state to achieve outstanding results.